Tagada85/100-days-of-code/log.md

 ### Day 5: January 7th, 2017
 Struggling with some logic when there are two numbers.
 Player two always wins the cards.
 I don't know what is going on yet.

+### Day 6: January 8th, 2017
+Solved logic problems, with numbers and same values cards.
+Need to work on animations now.